 Internal stakeholders are the individuals and units within an organization tasked with identifying their organization’s past, existing, and future content and then creating a digital preservation strategy and executing its implementation.
 These internal stakeholders include, for example, content creators, selectors, and curators; developers; platform administrators; and anyone who solicits, maintains, stores, and will ultimately partner in preserving the organization’s content.

-External stakeholders are those individuals and groups who are not directly attached to an organization by employment, membership, studentship, or other such connection.
-In some cases they may be impacted by the organization’s content but do not share in the responsibility for collecting it, hosting it, or preserving it.
-However, they are interested in and impacted by the longevity and future availability of this content.
+External stakeholders are those individuals who are not directly attached to an organization by employment, membership, studentship, or other such connection.
+These individuals and groups in some cases are impacted by the organization’s content but do not share in the responsibility for collecting it, hosting it, or preserving it.
+However, these external stakeholders are interested in and impacted by the longevity and future availability of this content.
 Such external stakeholders include but are not limited to end-users, user communities, readers, authors, librarians, members, students, historians, and any other interested parties who are sustained in any way by the organization’s content.

 User community: see “Designated community.”